 A man and a woman are working together on an IT security project

-Why AI turns existing vulnerabilities into acute risks.
+Why AI is turning existing vulnerabilities into immediate risks.

-AI-powered attacks are not just another incremental upgrade — they are rewriting the rules of cyber security.
+AI‑driven attacks are not simply an incremental development, they are redefining the rules of cyber security.

-On this page you will find all the content, tools, and expertise you need to take the right steps right now.
+On this page, you’ll find the insights, tools and expertise you need to take decisive action now.

-Want to know where your organization stands?
-Our security experts help you assess your situation and plan your next steps.
+Want to understand where your organisation stands?
+Our security experts will support you in assessing your current position and defining the next steps.

 Learn more

-Protect your organization against increasingly sophisticated cyber attacks — with an innovative approach that combines AI-powered threat detection, automated response, and a state-of-the-art Security Operations Center (SOC).
+Protect your organisation against increasingly sophisticated cyber attacks with an integrated approach that combines AI‑driven threat detection, automated response and a state‑of‑the‑art Security Operations Centre (SOC).

-Find out and harden your resilience.
-The B-Hard Security Assessment from Bechtle provides you with a structured IT security check based on BSI IT-Grundschutz, ISO 27001, and ISACA — including concrete recommendations for action.
+Find out and boost your resilience.
+Bechtle’s B‑Hard Security Assessment gives you a structured view of your security posture, based on BSI IT Baseline Security, ISO 27001 and ISACA frameworks with clear, actionable recommendations included.

 Mathias Schick